tucfa/hyde/README.md

 ### Sticky sidebar content

-By default Hyde ships with a sidebar that affixes it's content to the bottom of the sidebar.
-You can optionally disable this by removing the `.sidebar-sticky` class from the sidebar's `.container`.
+By default Hyde ships with a sidebar that affixes it’s content to the bottom of the sidebar.
+You can optionally disable this by removing the `.sidebar-sticky` class from the sidebar’s `.container`.
 Sidebar content will then normally flow from top to bottom.

 ```html
 <!-- Default sidebar -->